7 Common Types of Back Injuries from Car Accidents

 1. Whiplash and Soft Tissue Strains

 Whiplash is often associated with neck injuries, but the impact force can also strain the back muscles, ligaments, and tendons.
-This type of car accident back injury results from a sudden, forceful motion, which causes the spine to whip forward and backward.
+This type of back injury from a car accident results from a sudden, forceful motion, which causes the spine to whip forward and backward.

 Symptoms include stiffness, muscle spasms, and upper or lower back tenderness.
 While some cases resolve within weeks, others may lead to chronic back pain that lingers for months or even years.
 Physical therapy, pain management, and targeted rehabilitation can help improve function and reduce discomfort over time.